Bug-Busters-IIT/AnonymousTutor-Tutoring-app-with-engagement-recognition/README.md

-  * create a .flaskenv and add the following code into it
+  * Create a .flaskenv and add the following code into it

              FLASK_APP=main.py</dd>

              FLASK_ENV=development</dd>

-  * run flask server
+  * Run flask server

              flask run